 Not strictly a species but a hybrid, the False Oxlip can look remarkably similar to a true Oxlip, although generally its umbels of flowers are not so obviously one sided.
 It is when Cowslips and Primroses hybridise that the resulting offspring are False Oxlips.
-In this example (left) from the Teifi Valley in West Wales, the plant on the left is a Primrose and on the right a False Oxlip.
+In this example (above) from the Teifi Valley in West Wales, the plant on the left is a Primrose and on the right a False Oxlip.
 (Note that the umbel of flowers is not one sided.)
 Primroses and Cowslips were plentiful on the same slope.

 The False Oxlips shown above were found in southern Scotland.
 Very occasionally Primroses can also produce flowers in umbels rather than one per flower stalk, and then they too can be confused with Oxlips, especially if nearby shading or exposure to prevailing winds results in one-sided umbels of flowers.